genesith/genesith.github.io/_pages/about.md

 Trivia
 ------
 1. My cat's name is Squash.
-He has moved to Florida, where [he now lives with his stepbrother Pumpkin](/assets/img/thebois.jpg).
+He has a stepbrother, [Pumpkin](/assets/img/thebois.jpg).
 2. I used to write [articles](https://herald.kaist.ac.kr/news/articleView.html?idxno=1821) for the school's English newspaper, usually complaining about something in the Society section.
 3. I enjoy playing electric guitar, but like music that's too technical for my own good.
 I eagerly await for an AI system that can transcribe very fast solos from songs.